tazle/bufrpy/doc/api.rst

 BUFR Message
 ............

-BUFR Message is represented as a :py:class:`BufrMessage`.
+BUFR Message is represented as a :py:class:`.Message`.

-.. autoclass:: bufrpy.BufrMessage
+.. autoclass:: bufrpy.Message

 BUFR Template
 .............

+BUFR Template is represented as a :py:class:`.Template`.

+.. autoclass:: bufrpy.template.Template

 BUFR Descriptors
 ................

+BUFR descriptors describe the data of the message.
+Atomic data elements are described by :py:class:`.ElementDescriptor`, multiple repetitions of a set of descriptors by :py:class:`.ReplicationDescriptor`, fixed sequences of elements by :py:class:`.SequenceDescriptor` and more complex structures by :py:class:`OperatorDescriptor`.

+.. autoclass:: bufrpy.descriptors.ElementDescriptor
+.. autoclass:: bufrpy.descriptors.ReplicationDescriptor
+.. autoclass:: bufrpy.descriptors.OperatorDescriptor
+.. autoclass:: bufrpy.descriptors.SequenceDescriptor

 Reading BUFR tables
 -------------------